 7 Things to Do Between Christmas and New Year's Day

 Going stir crazy after the holidays?
-The week between Christmas and New Year's Eve is notoriously hard to plan for so we came up with some ideas to keep everyone busy!

-Going stir crazy after the holidays?
 The week between Christmas and New Year's Eve is notoriously hard to plan for.

 We came up with some ideas to keep everyone busy!

 How to Keep Everyone Happy

-You’re off and so are the kids.
+You’re off, and so are the kids.
 Family and friends are visiting and need things to do.
 It’s usually cold, dark, and, worst of all, boring.

-#2 On the Hunt for History & Fun
+On the Hunt for History & Fun

 Bring the kids for family fun at the Edwardsville Children’s Museum, watch for eagles and learn about the mighty Mississippi at the National Great Rivers Museum in East Alton, explore the history of the Mother Road at the Litchfield Museum & Route 66 Welcome Center, or follow the journey of Lewis & Clark at the Lewis & Clark State Historic Site in Hartford.
+History buffs will also enjoy exploring Edwardsville's West End Service Station, an iconic Route 66 gem that's filled with rare artifacts and memorabilia.

 Love architecture?
 Take the self-led Historic Alton Driving Tour or the Alton Historic Kit Homes Tour to see beautiful old homes from the convenience of your car!
 You can also call to tour the Macoupin County Cannonball Jail or the Macoupin County ‘Million Dollar’ Courthouse in Carlinville, make an appointment to visit the home of jazz legend Miles Davis at House of Miles East St. Louis, and see old-school vehicles at Country Classic Cars in Staunton.